ModelEarth/data-pipeline/timelines/observable/README.md

 ◇  Initialize git repository?
 │  Yes

-cd into the observable folder and run
+cd into the observable folder and run.
+This will open a browser at http://127.0.0.1:3001

 	yarn dev